gordoncd/gordoncd/README.md

   Leveraged UNet to segment satellite imagery of Pacific atolls, achieving a significant reduction in inference time and strong accuracy metrics.

 ## 🎖 Extracurriculars
-- Colby College Cross Country / Track and Field Team *Captain*
-  Competed at the national level and set a new school record in the 1500m event.
+- Colby College Cross Country / Track and Field Team Competed at the national level and set a new school record in the 1500m event.

 ## 📫 Let's Connect